Rhythm game accessories: Wii Remote

 The Wii Remote could be connected either via Bluetooth or cable.

 Other

 DK Bongos

-DK Bongos are a unique controller for the Nintendo GameCube designed for the Donkey Konga series of rhythm games.
+DK Bongos are a unique controller for the GameCube designed for the Donkey Konga series of rhythm games.
 The controller is based around two barrel-shaped bongo drums, each of which can detect when it is hit.
 It also features a microphone for clap detection.

+Pop'n Music Controller

+The game Pop'n Music from Konami released with its own controller featuring brightly colored buttons reminiscent of an arcade cabinet input.